MultifokalHirn/superstructure/README.md

 <!-- SETUP -->
 <a name="setup"></a>
 ### Setup
-* superstructure requires python 3.7 or higher, as well as `redis`,because, as of now, it stores its data as pickled objects there
+* `superstructure` requires python 3.7 or higher, as well as `redis`, because, as of now, it stores its data as pickled objects there

 ```shell
 python3 -mvenv env